Craig-Edge/C-_Specflow_Selenium_Framework/Nhsbt.LD.AutomationTests/ReadMe.md

 		* The scenario should run without any issues.
 If any issues arise please reach out to an automation engineer for support.

 5. ##How to use the project
-	* Please click on the link to watch a short video on how to use this framework (Link to Video)
+	* Please click on the link to watch a short video on how to use this framework after the above set up is completed (Link to Video)

 6. ##Branching Strategy